erichVK5/FootprintTextForPCB/README.md

 v1.1 of the utility uses the free Hershey Sans 1 Stroke Font and outputs 0.01mil (imperial, square bracketed) units.

 v1.2 of the utility will implement Hershey Cyrillic, Greek and Gothic fonts.
-Cyrillic is now working, if the -c flag is used, and text is mapped from an English keyboard layout using the AATSEEL (phonetic) mapping.
+Cyrillic and Greek are now working, if the -c or -g flag is used, and text is mapped from an English keyboard layout using the AATSEEL (phonetic) mapping for Cyrillic.

 Hints for usage: